-Lara jointly leads Flint's competition and regulatory practice, advising clients in the telecoms, technology, postal and financial services sectors.
+Lara jointly leads Flint's competition and regulation practice, advising clients in the telecoms, technology, postal and financial services sectors.

 Previously Lara was a Director at the Competition and Markets Authority, leading complex inquiries in the Markets and Mergers Directorate.
 She has also been a Director at Ofcom.
 In that role she chaired the Remedies Expert Working Group for the Body of the European Regulators for Electronic Communications (BEREC) and contributed to the formulation of European telecoms policy.

 Mark jointly leads the competition and regulation practice.
 He advises clients primarily across the telecoms, media, energy, technology and financial services sectors.

 Prior to joining Flint, Mark was a senior director at Ofcom, the UK telecoms and media regulator.
 He spent five years as an economic director working on competition and regulatory issues in the broadcasting and telecoms sectors and then moved into a policy director role in Ofcom’s spectrum group.
 Over a period of six years, he led Ofcom’s spectrum work on satellite and broadcasting and was also responsible for Ofcom’s programme of spectrum auctions.
 Previously Mark was a senior consultant specialising in the energy and utility sectors.